ArnaudRinquin/blog/2015-10-01-experimenting-with-react-native.md

 ### How do you do _X_?
 Can I do _Y_?

 * _make API calls_: same way you'd do in a web app, using the [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) api.
+All the regular HTTP options are available, headers, methods, etc. It took us no time to wrap the awesome [Songkick API](https://www.songkick.com/developer).
 * _layout/style you application_: using a [subset](https://facebook.github.io/react-native/docs/style.html#content) of CSS, including `flex`.
-* _persist data on the phone_: there is an API for that™, bridging some native API (you do not need to care about it).
+* _persist data on the phone_: there is [an API](https://facebook.github.io/react-native/docs/asyncstorage.html#content) for that™, bridging some native API (you do not need to care about it).
 * _access push notifications_: again, there is [an API](https://facebook.github.io/react-native/docs/pushnotificationios.html#content) for that
 * _display a native map / date picker / you-name-it-component_: there are components wrapping almost every native one.
 * _use this nice advanced blur effect_: simply use the open source [library](https://github.com/Kureev/react-native-blur)